 The pay was low, considerably lower than what he could gain as a bookbinder, but Faraday, hardly believing his good fortune, accepted on the spot.

 His education was so rapid it shocked him; it was nothing like the progress he had made on his own.

 Although Faraday did not relish the thought of acting as a personal servant, the chance to meet some of Europe’s most preeminent scientists and work so closely with Davy on his experiments was too much to pass up.
-It was best to be around him as much as possible and soak up his knowledge, his whole way of thinking.
+It was best to be around him as much as possible and soak up his knowledge.

 To initially entice the right Master to serve as your mentor, you will want to mix in a strong element of self-interest.
 You have something tangible and practical to offer them, in addition to your youth and energy.
-Before he had ever met him, Davy was aware of Faraday’s work ethic and organizational skills.
-That alone made him a desirable assistant.
-Considering this, you may not want to go in search of mentors until you have acquired some elementary skills and discipline that you can rely upon to interest them.
+Before he had ever met him, You may not want to go in search of mentors until you have acquired some elementary skills and discipline that you can rely upon to interest them.

 You will want as much personal interaction with the mentor as possible.
 A virtual relationship is never enough.